Safeguarding

 Our safeguarding governor is Jennifer Boardman.
 She can be contacted via the office.

-CEOP - Child Explotation and online Protection Centre
+CEOP - Child Exploitation and online Protection Centre

 Cheshire East LSCB (Local Safeguarding Children Board)